praneybehl/licensario-rest-protocol/README.md

 users entitlements, hassle-free.
 Whether you want to integrate your brand new awesome Web 2.0 app or your rock-solid battle-proven desktop software with our service, this is the place for you.

+# Products
+* [Insight](https://github.com/Licensario/licensario-rest-protocol/blob/master/insight.md) - send your users activities to
+Licensario Servers (usually asynchronously).
+Use this if you already built your billing & entitlements management, but want to get pricing & packaging insights from Licensario.
+* [Enforce](https://github.com/Licensario/licensario-rest-protocol/blob/master/insight.md) - send users activities and check their entitlements using Licensario.
+Use this if you already developed the billing layer, but would like to make use of Licensario pricing & packaging insights, do pricing & packaging A/B testing and provide a backend for your account managers.
+* [Pro](https://github.com/Licensario/licensario-rest-protocol/blob/master/insight.md) - use this if you're a startup that didn't develop neither billing, neither entitlements management.
+The easiest integration possible, the broadest range of features for your marketing, product & C-level management.

 # Integration Strategies
 You can start using Licensario in your application using two basic strategies: talk directly to our REST API or use one of our pre-made components.
 Below are links for the relevant docs: